DallanQ/sleeping_gods_3/Manual.md

 5. Discard the ability card used for "drawing fate."

-Pass the Challenge If you obtain a high enough skill number, ignore any listed failure consequences.
+### Pass the Challenge (page 19)
+If you obtain a high enough skill number, ignore any listed failure consequences.
 Read the next line and follow the instructions.

-2. Draw Fate: Draw a card from the ability deck and check the fate number in the top left corner of the card.
-Add the participating crew skill to this number.
-The resulting number is your total skill.
+### Failure (page 20)

-Failure If you fail, apply the consequences listed after the word "fail."
+If you fail, apply the consequences listed after the word "fail."
 These are some of the possible consequences:

 - X health: You must take crew damage.
 Damage must be applied to any crew members that participated first.
 The active player decides where to place damage.
 Example: Cid, Jamey, and Zoey achieve 8 skill, but they needed 9 to pass the challenge.
 The fail consequence is -9 health.
 They each participated with one of their crew members and decide to split the damage between them.
 Each crew member takes 3 damage.